dhall-lang/dhall-lang/docs/howtos/How-to-add-a-new-built-in-function.md

-# How to add a new built in function
+# How to add a new built-in function

 The instructions for extending the language depend on which language binding you use: